cdapio/cdap/docs/developer-guide/source/advanced.rst

 We distinguish three categories of Datasets: *core*, *system*, and *custom* Datasets:

 - The **core** Dataset of the CDAP is a Table.
-Its implementation may use internal Continuuity classes hidden from developers.
+Its implementation may use internal CDAP classes hidden from developers.

 - A **system** Dataset is bundled with the CDAP and is built around one or more underlying core or system Datasets to implement a specific data pattern.